adiOmann/OOP_EX3/README.md

 # OOP EX3 - Directed Weighted Graph Python
 This asssinment has written by Adi Oman and Adi Miller.
+The project implements a data structure of weighted and directional gragh in Python.

 ## DiGraph implement GraphInterface: